 Massachusetts has some of the strictest gun laws in the nation.
 For instance, merely carrying a firearm without a valid permit carries a mandatory minimum of 18 months in jail.
 Possessing or carrying a gun in connection with a drug crime, a burglary or any felony can add years of prison time to the underlying offense.

 Attorney Spring has handled every type of firearm offense:

 Being convicted of a gun crime in Massachusetts can lead to a misdemeanor or felony on your permanent record.
 Your sentence for a conviction can include hefty fines, months to years behind bars, mandatory community service and the loss of your rights, such as the right to bear arms and vote.

 In a gun crime case, as in any criminal case, the burden of proof rests with the prosecution.
 It is the prosecution’s responsibility to prove the defendant is guilty of the crime in question beyond a reasonable doubt.
-If you are being charged with a gun crime in Middlesex County, the prosecutor on your case must establish four main elements to achieve a conviction:
+If you are being charged with a gun crime in Concord, the prosecutor on your case must establish four main elements to achieve a conviction: